AdobeDocs/experience-manager-cloud-service.en/help/onboarding/getting-access-to-aem-in-cloud/first-time-login.md

 ## Cloud Manager Landing Page {#landing-page}

-Once you have successfully logged in to [!UICONTROL Cloud Manager], you will see the landing page, as shown in the figure below.
+Once you have successfully logged in to [!UICONTROL Cloud Manager], you will see the landing page as shown in the figure below.

 >[!NOTE]
    >
-   >Programs that are on the cloud service are indicated by the subtitle **Experience Manager Cloud** as opposed to **Experience Manager** for AMS programs), as shown below.
+   >Programs that are on the Cloud Service are indicated by the subtitle **Experience Manager Cloud** as opposed to **Experience Manager** for AMS programs), as shown below.

 ![](assets/first_timelogin1.png)